Bellbrae

 Bellbrae lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bellbrae's population, as of November 2025, is estimated at around 1,601 people.
-This figure reflects an increase of 255 individuals since the 2021 Census, which reported a population of 1,346 people in the Bellbrae statistical area (Lv2).
-The change was inferred from AreaSearch's estimation of the resident population at 1,499 following examination of ABS's latest ERP data release in June 2024 and an additional three validated new addresses since the Census date.
-This level of population results in a density ratio of 31 persons per square kilometer.
-The Bellbrae (SA2) experienced an 18.9% growth rate since the 2021 census, surpassing both the non-metro area's 7.9% and the national average growth rates.
-Interstate migration contributed approximately 53.0% of overall population gains during recent periods in Bellbrae (SA2), with other drivers such as overseas migration and natural growth also being positive factors.
+As of February 2026, the estimated population of Bellbrae is around 1,606.
+This reflects an increase of 260 people since the 2021 Census, which reported a population of 1,346.
+The current resident population estimate by AreaSearch is 1,499, based on examination of the latest ERP data release by the ABS in June 2024 and validation of three new addresses since the Census date.
+This results in a population density ratio of 31 persons per square kilometer.
+Bellbrae's growth rate of 19.3% since the 2021 Census exceeds both the Rest of Vic.
+(8.1%) and the national average, indicating strong growth compared to regional peers.
+Interstate migration contributed approximately 53.0% of overall population gains in recent periods, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population